hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250604131v1-claim-an-intent-driven-multi-agent-framework-for-analyzing-manipulat.md

 ---
 layout: default
-title: CLAIM: An Intent-Driven Multi-Agent Framework for Analyzing Manipulation in Courtroom Dialogues
+title: "CLAIM: An Intent-Driven Multi-Agent Framework for Analyzing Manipulation in Courtroom Dialogues"
 ---

 # CLAIM: An Intent-Driven Multi-Agent Framework for Analyzing Manipulation in Courtroom Dialogues